Atari 8-bit computer software: Assembly language

 Atari, Inc. published two assemblers.
 The Atari Assembler Editor cartridge is a friendlier, integrated development environment using line numbers for editing source code similar to Atari BASIC.
-The professionally targeted Atari Macro Assembler shipped at a higher price on a copy protected disk without editor or debugger.
+The professionally targeted Atari Macro Assembler shipped at a higher price on a copy protected disk with a full-screen editor but no debugger.
 Third-party assemblers include SynAssembler from Synapse Software and MAE (Macro Assembler Editor) from Eastern House.

 Optimized Systems Software published an enhanced disk-based assembler mimicking the structure of Atari's Assembler Editor as EASMD (Editor/Assembler/Debug).
 It followed that with MAC/65 first on disk with BUG/65 as a companion product, then as a 16KB bank-switched cartridge.
 MAC/65 tokenizes lines of code as they are entered and has much faster assembly times than Atari's products.

 Dunion's Debugging Tool (or DDT) by Jim Dunion is a machine language debugger originally sold through the Atari Program Exchange.
 A reduced version is included in the cartridge version of MAC/65.
 Atari magazine ANALOG Computing published the machine language monitor H:BUG as a type-in listing, followed by BBK Monitor.

 BASIC

 Atari shipped Atari BASIC with all their machines either as a cartridge or in ROM.
-It also sold Atari Microsoft BASIC on disk.
+It also sold Atari Microsoft BASIC on disk and later on cartridge.
 Optimized Systems Software created a series of enhanced BASIC interpreters: BASIC A+, BASIC XL, BASIC XE.
 Commercial BASIC compilers for Atari BASIC were available: ABC (Monarch Data Systems, 1982), MMG BASIC Compiler (1984), Advan BASIC (1985).
 The freeware Turbo-BASIC XL compiler, released in 1985, was popular in the later years of the Atari 8-bit line.

 In 1984, ANALOG Computing published Minicomp, a compiler that generates machine code from a minimalist subset of Atari BASIC statements.